lamansami7/EritreanKids/README.md

 - Plain HTML/CSS/JS — no build step, deploys anywhere static files work (GitHub Pages, Netlify, Vercel, etc).

+## A note on the "Enter" button

+`js/app.js` loads Supabase dynamically and wraps it in a try/catch, so the whole page — including the Enter button — works even before you've set up Supabase or if it's opened straight from disk.
+Only chat, presence, and calling need Supabase; navigation never does.
+If you still see a blank console error, run it through a local server (step 3) rather than double-clicking `index.html` — the Supabase import over HTTPS behaves more reliably from `http://` than from `file://`.

 ## 1. Create a Supabase project

 1. Go to [supabase.com](https://supabase.com) → New project.